of Experiencein cases of medical malpractice,

 A spinal cord injury can have serious and long-term consequences for an individual’s life and the daily lives of their family members.
 If you or a loved one has suffered a spinal cord injury in a car crash or another accident, it is important to reach out to a Maryland spinal cord injury lawyer as soon as possible.
-At Burgos & Burgos, we can advocate for your rights at every step of the way.
+At Burgos & Burgos, LLC, we can advocate for your rights at every step of the way.
 With over 30 years of experience on which to draw, we understand how to navigate these types of claims carefully and thoroughly.
 We have assisted many injured people in Montgomery and Prince George's Counties, as well as Washington, D.C.
 Everyone on our staff is fluent in Spanish, so we can assist you in that language at your convenience.Spinal Cord Injuries Can Have Devastating Consequences

 According to the Centers for Disease Control and Prevention (CDC), about 11,000 people in the United States sustain spinal cord injuries on an annual basis.
 The spinal cord is a column of nerve tissue protected by the spine and is in charge of delivering messages from the brain to the rest of the body.
 The information that these nerves send controls vital bodily functions, such as motor functions, sensory functions, muscle control, and autonomic functions that control body temperature, blood pressure, and even heart rate.
 Spinal cord injuries can range in severity.
 The most serious consequences of this type of injury, however, can involve partial or total paralysis.
 Spinal cord injuries can happen in a variety of ways, including car crashes, pedestrian accidents, truck accidents, motorcycle accidents, defective products, and slip and falls.